Zane-/Zane-.github.io/docs/lessons/lesson_1/lesson_1_3.md

 ### fasd

 fasd is a tool that makes navigating directories and editing files a lot quicker.
-It stores a database of your most-accessed directories and files, and when you type in a fasd command along with a substring of a directory you want to jump to, it will intelligently complete the rest of the directory you likely intended.
+It stores a database of your most-accessed directories and files, and when you type in a fasd command along with a substring of a directory or file you want, it will intelligently complete the rest of the directory or file.
 As soon as you installed zsh, `fasd` has been tracking the directories you've visited.

 If you try the command: